 - no effect was found when audio presented words were remembered and then interfered with by audio

 1 of 20

 Other questions in this quiz

-5. What is the evidence against the phonological store?
+5. When was the evidence against the phonological store created?